bystam/bystam.github.io/_posts/2026-11-30-are-we-in-a-software-bubble.markdown

 The market hype responded accordingly.
 Nvidia, a company that literally creates a single kind of hardware, rose to become the most valuable company in the world - and AI-native companies like Lovable are valued at [ridiculous sums](https://lovable.dev/blog/series-b) after only a single year of existence.

 The writing on the wall is clear: at some point in the near future, LLMs/AI will create more value for society than we can possibly imagine.
-Or, that's what the investments assume anyway.
+Or, that's what the investments tell us anyway.

 ### The AI sceptics